 Surveys reveal a continuing lack of pain content in health science curricula despite a worldwide need to improve pain management practices.
 Curricula need to change from focusing on pain as a diagnostic indicator of disease to pain as a multidimensional, complex entity in itself.
 Read this prospectus on why it is essential to ensure that our graduates have demonstrated proficiency in specific pain care competencies.

 From 2010 to 2012, nine subgroups of the IASP Education Initiatives Working Group developed pain curriculum outlines based on the four components of the IASP Core Curriculum.
 A broad range of health-care professionals worldwide contributed to the process.
 As part of the Global Year initiative in 2017, similar groups reviewed and updated all nine curricula, and the IASP Council has approved the revisions.
 IASP encourages the use of these curricula for adoption in medical and health professional education as well as for research purposes.
-Access to the documents is restricted to IASP members.

 The University of Minnesota offers a free online multidisciplinary course that uses evidence-based science and creative and experiential learning to help health-care professionals better understand chronic pain conditions and how to prevent them through self-management in our cognitive, behavioral, physical, emotional, spiritual, social, and environmental realms.